aimeos/aimeos-docs/content/frontend/jsonapi/customer-relations.md

 The fields that can be populated are:

+customer.lists.domain
-* customer.lists.domain (domain code up to 32 bytes, required)
+: Domain code up to 32 bytes, required

+customer.lists.type
-* customer.lists.type (type code up to 64 bytes, "default" if no value is passed)
+: Type code up to 64 bytes, "default" if no value is passed

+customer.lists.refid
-* customer.lists.refid (ID of the referenced domain item up to 36 bytes, required)
+: ID of the referenced domain item up to 36 bytes, required

+customer.lists.datestart
-* customer.lists.datestart (ISO datetime in "YYYY-MM-DD HH:mm:ss" format or null)
+: ISO datetime in "YYYY-MM-DD HH:mm:ss" format or null

+customer.lists.dateend
-* customer.lists.dateend (ISO datetime in "YYYY-MM-DD HH:mm:ss" format or null)
+: ISO datetime in "YYYY-MM-DD HH:mm:ss" format or null

+customer.lists.config
-* customer.lists.config (object of key/value pairs up to 64k bytes)
+: Object of key/value pairs up to 64k bytes

+customer.lists.position
-* customer.lists.position (position in the list of relations, integer value)
+: Position in the list of relations, integer value

+customer.lists.status
-* customer.lists.status (status of the relation, integer value of -2:archived, -1:review, 0:disabled, 1:enabled)
+: Status of the relation, integer value (-2:archived, -1:review, 0:disabled, 1:enabled)

 The request for creating a new relation looks similar to this one: